skokenes/RxQ/docs/recipes/connect.md

   isSecure: true
 };

-// Call connectSession with the config to produce an Observable that
+// Call connectSession with the config to produce a Session object const session = connectSession(config);
-// will establish the session and return the Global handle const sesh$ = connectSession(config);

-// Console out the Global handle sesh$.subscribe(console.log);
+// Subscribe to the Global Handle Observable of the Session session.global$.subscribe(console.log);
 ```